-Once attached correctly, the infant's
+Once the baby is attached correctly, the infant's

-- nose just touches the breast,

 - ♦ lips are flanged out,

+- ♦ the mouth is wide open,

-- chin is against the breast.
-If the mother has a large areola, more of the areola is visible above the upper lip than below the lower lip.
+- ♦ chin is against the breast.

+- ♦ If the mother has a large areola, more of the areola is visible above the upper lip than below the lower lip.
 This is known as an "asymmetrical latch".

-Good Attachment (Lips flanged out, nose touching breast)
+Good Attachment (Lips widely flanged out, nose touching breast)

+Poor Attachment

-Poor Attachment (Lower lip curled in, nose not touching breast)
+(Lower lip curled in, nose

+not touching breast)